Gyrano Kerk: Release by Lokomotiv

 On 4 July 2024, Lokomotiv announced that Kerk's contract with the club has been suspended under FIFA regulations for the 2024–25 season, and as it was expiring at the end of the same season, he effectively became a free agent.

+Signs for Erzurumspor FK

+Gyrano Kerk signed for Turkish club Erzurumspor FK on a free transfer from Royal Antwerp on July 30, 2026.

 International career

 Born in the Netherlands, Kerk is of Surinamese descent.
 He was called up to the Suriname national team for a set of World Cup qualifier matches in June 2024.
 He made his debut for Suriname on 5 June 2024 against Saint Vincent and the Grenadines at the Dr. Ir.
 Franklin Essed Stadion.
 He started the game and played 63 minutes as Suriname won 4–1.

 Kerk went on to feature in three CONCACAF Nations League games in the remainder of 2024 against Guadeloupe, Costa Rica and Guyana.